Karl-Rudolf Korte: Election analysis (psephology)

 Korte became publicly known through his political analyses in daily newspapers, magazines and television.
 As a voting expert, he appears mainly on German news channels ZDF, WDR and Phoenix.
 His research focuses on the relationships between party strategies, media and voter behavior.

-In 2010, e-mails written by Korte were published on an Internet portal, which, according to FAZ author Jürgen Kaube, suggested that he supplied "benevolent" analysis of the CDU (written by one of his scientific staff) against payment by the government.
-After a significant loss of votes for the CDU in the state election in North Rhine-Westphalia in 2010, which led to a change of the state government, Korte expressed himself critically of the policy of the CDU.
+In 2010, the Internet portal ":de:Wir in NRW" published e-mails to the then-CDU government in which Korte is looking to fund a research staff position.
+FAZ publisher Jürgen Kaube criticized that Korte had suggested to supply "benevolent" analysis (written by one of his scientific staff) against payment by the government.
+After the CDU suffered a significant loss of votes in the 2010 North Rhine-Westphalia state election, which led to a change of the state government, Korte provided a critical analysis of their policy.

-In the refugee debate in 2015, he contradicted the view that Angela Merkel had "lost the feel for the mood in the population," and described her attitude as "humanitarian and straightforward."
+In the 2015 migrant crisis, Korte contradicted the view that Angela Merkel had "lost the feel for the mood in the population," and described her attitude as "humanitarian and straightforward."
 The demands made by Markus Söder and other politicians for an upper limit for the influx of refugees Korte described as "pure symbolism" and "absurd".